All the best clothing deals in the Boxing Day sales – go, go, go

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-Boxing Day clothing deals 2022: Best fashion offers from H&M, New Look and John Lewis sales
+Boxing Day clothing deals 2022: Best fashion offers from Zara, New Look and John Lewis sales

 And just like that, Christmas Day is over (audible sigh).
-This means it’s time for cold turkey, chocolate-log leftovers and – for those who know the festive deals drill – scouring the internet for the best Boxing Day deals.
+This means it’s time to think ahead to 2023 and – for those who know the festive deals drill – scour the internet for the best Boxing Day deals.

 Like any other annual sale (such as Black Friday and Amazon Prime Day) the post-Christmas sales see countless big-name brands and retailers slicing sizeable chunks from their prices, with enticing deals on everything from tech and mattresses to home appliances and beauty products.

 While big-ticket purchases are bound to be popular, discounts on big-name fashion and jewellery labels are not to be missed either.
-Should you be itching for a wardrobe refresh as we enter the new year, sartorial staples taking part in the post-Christmas sales include the likes of River Island, & Other Stories and Arket (to name a few).
+Should you be itching for a wardrobe refresh as we enter the new year, sartorial staples taking part in the post-Christmas sales include the likes of Zara, Gymshark, Ugg & Other Stories and Arket (to name a few).

 If you’re being admirably organised for 2023 and want to get ahead of the game with birthday and Christmas gifts for the fashion-lovers in your life, now is the time to pour a mug of mulled wine and take advantage of the latest savings.
 If you have some gifted Christmas cash to spend, even better.